amd/Quark/docs/source/install.rst

 .. note::

    On Windows it is common for developers to use a Linux environment with *WSL* (Windows Subsystem for Linux), by installing Ubuntu *via* the Microsoft Store.
-   In that case Linux installation instructions apply, and Miniconda is installed on Ubuntu.
+   In that case Linux installation instructions apply, and Miniforge is installed on Ubuntu.
    We suggest you do this for your first installation of Quark.
    It is also possible to install Quark on Windows directly.
    To do so, make sure to install the required dependencies as outlined in `Advanced Installation <#advanced>`_.